Semiparametric Estimation of Dynamic Binary Choice Panel Data Models: Identification

-In a dynamic fixed effects economic model, $\alpha$ collects all time-invariant covariates, as well as unobserved individual preferences, abilities, or character traits.
-In such models, if $x_{t}$ only includes observed individual characteristics naturally correlated with $\alpha$, it may be reasonable to further assume that the serial dependence in the process $\{x_{t} \}$ is also derived from $\alpha$.
+Assumption \hyperref[Assumption:SI]{SI} imposes a strong restriction on the dynamic process of the covariate sequence, which requires the process $\{x_{t}\}$ to be serially independent and strictly stationary, conditional on the individual-specific effects $\alpha$.
+In a dynamic fixed effects model, $\alpha$ collects all time-invariant covariates, as well as unobserved individual preferences, abilities, or character traits.
+In such models, if $x_{t}$ includes only observed individual characteristics naturally correlated with $\alpha$, it may be reasonable to further assume that the serial dependence in the process $\{x_{t} \}$ is also derived from $\alpha$.
+Assumption \hyperref[Assumption:SI]{SI} implies that we cannot accommodate time trends.
+We do allow random time effects $\lambda_t$ that satisfy $(\lambda_{s},x_{s})\perp(\lambda _{t},x_{t})|\alpha$, and $(\lambda_{s},x_{s})\overset{d}{=}(\lambda_{t} ,x_{t})|\alpha$.\footnote{We can apply essentially the same arguments used in Appendix \ref{Sec_identification} to establish a monotonic relationship analogous to (\ref{idinequality}) for index $\lambda+x_t'\beta $, and identify $\beta$ and $\gamma$ similarly.}